unisonweb/distributed_v1/design.md

   -- returns `None` right away rather than blocking. receiveNow : Channel a -> Optional a peekNow    : Channel a -> Optional a

+  -- Ask for the current number of values enqueued for this channel -- at the current location size : Channel a -> Nat

+  -- Clear a channel of any enqueued messages at the current location clear : Channel a -> ()
 ```

+Channels are just GUIDs, with associated message queues at each node which spring into existence when a message is first received.
+A question is what should happen to values sent to a channel that has no listeners.
+The proposed behavior is that values sent to a queue which has no receivers are enqueued for a small period of time (say 10 seconds), then discarded.
+Correct usage of channels will have a receiver running in a loop at each location where the channel is active.
+Higher-level protocols can be implemented atop these semantics.

+Other alternatives are:

+* The values are enqueued indefinitely until someone receives from or clears the queue.
+These semantics are prone to memory leaks.
+* The values are enqueued as long as an active task at the location still references the channel.
+These might be the nicest semantics but would require special runtime support.
+It's also arguably a bit weird that merely referencing a channel but never again receiving from it still results in the runtime retaining all values sent to that channel.

 ## Distributed Runtime